rvillamil/SwiftScriptingBridge/README.md

 ## Description

-Swift libraries for using scripting bridge.
+Tools's set to generate swift frameworks for using scripting bridge.
 Thank's to https://github.com/tingraldi/SwiftScripting .
 I'am only a copy-paste man ;)

 ## Usage